kosl/ihipp-examples/docs/week5.md

 ```

-- execute the diagnostic programs to determine the main characteristics of the GPU (No. of SMs,
+- execute the diagnostic utilities to determine the main characteristics of the GPU (No. of SMs,
 No. of CUDA cores, global memory available, memory bandwidth) by:

 ```